Georges034302/Advanced-Cloud-Computing-with-AWS/session03/lab_3_c_s3-static-website-cloudfront.md

-# Lab 3.C: S3 Static Website Hosting with CloudFront CDN
+# Lab 3.C: S3 Static Website Hosting

 ## Overview
-This lab demonstrates how to deploy a static website using Amazon S3 and distribute it globally with Amazon CloudFront CDN.
-You will configure public website access, custom error pages, HTTPS delivery, and implement caching strategies for optimal performance.
+This lab demonstrates how to deploy a static website using Amazon S3.
+You will configure public website access, custom error pages, and test the S3 static website endpoint.

 ---

 ## Objectives
 - Create and configure S3 bucket for static website hosting
-- Upload and organize website files (HTML, CSS, JavaScript, images)
+- Upload and organize website files (HTML, CSS, JavaScript)
 - Configure bucket policies for public read access
 - Set up index and error documents
-- Create CloudFront distribution for global content delivery
-- Configure Origin Access Identity (OAI) for secure S3 access
-- Implement custom error pages and cache behaviors
-- Test CDN caching and create invalidations
-- Monitor website performance and access logs
+- Test S3 website endpoint
 - Clean up all resources

 ---